-Best Mossarium Starter Kit
+Best Mossarium Starter Kits

 If you’re still unsure about how to really start a mossarium, I took a moment to gather an essential list of materials that would help construct the ideal moss terrarium.
-This kit is a hardscape based setup, meaning the moss will be glued directly to the stone and there wont be a need for a drainage layer.
+This kit is a hardscape-based setup, meaning the moss will be glued directly to the stone and there won’t be a need for a drainage layer.

-Mossarium Glass Case
+Mossarium Glass Jars